tomjoht/tomjoht.github.io/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapis_quickstart_stoplight.md

 **Disclaimer:** Stoplight is one of the sponsors of my site.
 I would still recommend this approach regardless of any site sponsorship.
 It makes sense to use a visual editor when your content must conform to a highly technical syntax.

+{: .note}
+As of September 2023, Smartbear acquired Stoplight.
+See [SmartBear’s API Development Hub Gets the Green Light with Stoplight](https://smartbear.com/blog/smartbears-api-development-hub-gets-the-green-light-with-stoplight/).
+As Stoplight merges into Smartbear, expect some changes with the tutorial and information below.

 # What you'll build

 In this tutorial, we'll use sample information from the [OpenWeatherMap API](https://openweathermap.org/api) (more specifically, the [Current weather data endpoint](https://openweathermap.org/current)), which is the same API we've been using in other tutorials, such as the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).